ethereumclassic/ethereumclassic.github.io/content/blog/2022-06-10-multichain-interoperability-to-ethereum-classic/index.md

 title: "Ecosystem Spotlight: Multichain Brings Interoperability to Ethereum Classic"
 author: EthClassicDAO
 date: 2022-06-10
-tags: ["series"]
-info: "The *Ecosystem Spotlight* series brings attention to notable third party projects operating in the Ethereum Classic space.
-The articles in this series, along with all other content on this website, *are not* and *can not* be considered official endorsements.
-Content is provided for informational purposes only, and do not reflect the views of all ETC stakeholders.
-Always do your own research."
 ---

 # Updates of Recently Exposed Centralisation Risk in this Bridging Product